FrozenNode/Laravel-Administrator/src/docs/field-type-relationship.md

 	'actors' => array(
 		'type' => 'relationship',
 		'title' => 'Actors',
-		'name_field' => 'full_name', 	//using the get_full_name getter
+		'name_field' => 'full_name', 	//using the getFullNameAttribute accessor
 		'sort_field' => 'ordering', 	//this will look for a numerical column at films_actors.ordering )

 Now the individual items in the multi-select box will be sortable via drag and drop.

-<a name="has-many-and-belongs-to-filter"></a>
+<a name="belongs-to-many-filter"></a>
-## Has Many And Belongs To Filter
+## Belongs To Many Filter

 <img src="https://raw.github.com/FrozenNode/Laravel-Administrator/master/examples/images/field-type-relation-multi-filter.png" />

-The `has_many_and_belongs_to` filter lets you filter a result set for items that are related to the selection you make.
+The `belongsToMany` filter lets you filter a result set for items that are related to the selection you make.
 This is an inclusive filter, not a progressively exclusive filter.

 <a name="large-datasets-and-autocomplete"></a>
 ## Large Datasets and Autocomplete